SBA Loans: How To Apply & What You Need To Know

 SBA 7(a) Loans

 7(a) loans are the most common and versatile package in the SBA loan program.
-Borrowers can get up to $5 million for various purposes, such as buying real estate, working capital, purchasing equipment, machinery, and inventory, or even refinancing business debt.
-Terms go up to 25 years for real estate, 7 years for lines of credit, and 10 years for all other loans.
+Borrowers can get up to $5 million for various purposes, such as buying real estate, working capital, purchasing equipment, machinery, and inventory, or even business debt refinancing.
+There are several subsets of the SBA 7(a) loan program.
+Terms go up to 25 years for real estate, 7 years for SBA lines of credit, and 10 years for all other loans.

 SBA 504 Loans

-The CDC/504 loan is available to small business owners needing to purchase a fixed asset, such as real estate, equipment, or heavy machinery.
+The SBA CDC/504 loan is available to small business owners needing to purchase a fixed asset, such as real estate, equipment, or heavy machinery.
 A specific component of the loan is working with a Certified Development Company (CDC).

 Economic Injury Disaster Loans (EIDL)

-While Covid-19 EIDL loans are no longer available, the borrowing amount increase remains.
+While COVID-19 EIDL loans are no longer available, the borrowing amount increase remains.
 To qualify, a business must be in a declared disaster area.
 Loan terms go up to 30 years, and repayment is deferred for the first 12 months.

 SBA Microloan